SudarshanVK/Configuration-Diff-Generator/README.md

   --help    Show this message and exit.
 ```

-# Supported Vendors
-The script uses netmiko to connect to devices and execute commands.
-Supported `device_types` can be found [here.](https://github.com/ktbyers/netmiko/blob/master/netmiko/ssh_dispatcher.py), see CLASS_MAPPER keys.

 # How it works

-In **Capture mode**, the application will prompt for the `username` and `passowrd` used to login to the deivces.
+In __Capture mode__, the application will prompt for the `username` and `passowrd` used to login to the deivces.
 The command output is stored in a dedicated folder that is created with the capture window parameter that was passed.
 If a capture already exists for the window, the application will warn and terminate.
 In the event that the application was not able to execute a particular command on a device, a warning is displayed on screen but the application does not terminate.
 The applicaiton also tries to parse the output using [genie](https://developer.cisco.com/docs/genie-docs/) and if successsful a json output of the command is stored.
 If unsuccessful, the output is stores as a text file.

-In **Diff mode**, the application generates HTML diff for command output in the provided capture window.It looks for any captures that are present in one window and not the other and a warning is displayed on screen for those.
+In __Diff mode__, the application generates HTML diff for command output in the provided capture window.It looks for any captures that are present in one window and not the other and a warning is displayed on screen for those.
 The results are saved in a dedicated folder that is created.

 # Sample Output
 ### Capture mode